Sustainability & Service Learning

 All students at St. Paul’s, age 2 through 8th grade, experience learning through service to others by participating in community service and service learning programs.
 Our amazingly creative students wrote, produced and starred in their very own music video to highlight their work:

-Our students annually perform more than 6,000 collective house of service learning and community service.
+Our students annually perform more than 6,000 collective hours of service learning and community service.

 Each of our St. Paul’s Sustainability Standards includes a list of “desired habits of mind,” such as empathy, awareness of the needs of others, willingness to take action, the ability to communicate effectively, and to work collaboratively.